Create Role Description

 Produce asset information and data that supports decision-making and continual improvement.

-• Maintain and improve asset management knowledge sharing frameworks and activities
+• Participate in asset management knowledge sharing

-Level 2
+Level 1

 Complementary capabilities